Early Morning Programs

 East Dartmouth site offers early morning program to for children currently enrolled in grades Primary – 6 students and attending Admiral Westphal Elementary and Ian Forsyth Elementary schools.
 Early morning care operates out of the East Dartmouth Community Center Site (50 Caledonia Road).
 Members arriving after 8:10 am will be turned away for that day.
 During early morning members will participate in quiet activities such as puzzles, games, and drawing.

 Hours of operation; 7:30 am – 8:30 am (includes drop off)

-Members must be 5 years of age by December 31st, 2018 and enrolled in grade Primary.
+Members must be 5 years of age by December 31st in the current term and enrolled in grade Primary.
 The Club does not offer EMP to children enrolled in Pre-Primary Programs.

 After School Programs

 The Boys and Girls Club of Greater Halifax offers After School programs for children currently enrolled in grades Primary – 6.
 Each week the children will have a variety of experiences in the gym, activity space and kitchen to explore a central theme.
 Activities will include cooking, arts/crafts, physical activity, reading, research and science.
 (Activities vary from site to site)

 Admiral Westphal Elementary only

 Site currently serves, Colonel John Stewart, and Astral Drive Elementary School

 Site currently serves, Shannon Park, John McNeil, Harbour View, and Bi-Centennial